gellmr/App472.Solution/README.md

 Ignore this and click "Decrypt password"

 You will see the plain text password.
-It will scrambled numbers, letters, and symbols about 30 characters long...
+It will be scrambled numbers, letters, and symbols about 30 characters long...

 ################################